 Cindy continues her involvement with JCF as a Board Ambassador.
-Her two terms as JCCF Board of Directors, combined with her local and regional leadership experience in arts and community projects, makes CIndy a valuable ally in promoting JCCF’s mission.
+Her two terms as JCCF Board of Directors, combined with her local and regional leadership experience in arts and community projects, makes Cindy a valuable ally in promoting JCCF’s mission.

 Cindy is co-owner of Rainshadow Properties in Port Townsend.

 With over 30 years of experience as a public servant and leadership positions in civic organizations, including two terms on the JCCF Board of Directors, David is valued in his role as JCCF Board Ambassador.
-David has worked exensively with community nonprofits, and understands the importance building stable and sustainable organizations.
+David has worked extensively with community nonprofits, and understands the importance building stable and sustainable organizations.